hamb0n-3/osinter/docs/dev/helpers/dns.md

 # DNS

 These are helpers related to DNS resolution.
-They are used throughout BBOT and its modules for performing DNS lookups and detecting DNS wildcards, etc.
+They are used throughout OSINTER and its modules for performing DNS lookups and detecting DNS wildcards, etc.

 Note that these helpers can be invoked directly from `self.helpers`, e.g.: